 BC Healthy Connections Project

-The BCHCP is being funded by the BC Ministry of Health, with support from the BC Ministry of Children and Family Development and four of BC’s Health Authorities (Fraser Health, Interior Health, Island Health and Vancouver Coastal Health).
-Funding is also being provided by the Mowafaghian Foundation and the R & J Stern Family Foundation.
+The BCHCP was funded by the BC Ministry of Health, with support from the BC Ministry of Children and Family Development.
+The participating regional Health Authorities funded nursing and program delivery costs.
+Funding was also provided by the Mowafaghian Foundation and the R & J Stern Family Foundation.
 Charlotte Waddell and Harriet MacMillan are the Nominated Co-Principal Investigators.
 Nicole Catherine is the Scientific Director and Co-Principal Investigator.
 Susan Jack and Debbie Sheehan are also Co-Principal Investigators.

 You can reach the BC Healthy Connections Project by email at: bchcp@nullsfu.ca